fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 ```

 Various  test programs are provided to test (de)serialization of
 the classes.
-Here we use the XML Boost archive format.
+We use the official *XML Boost archive* format.
+Optionally the use of
+*EOS portable binary archives* (version 5.1) can be activated.

 ## Requirements